14 Best Places to Visit in Mathura and Vrindavan

 Seva Kunj along with Nidhivan

 Nidhivan is among the most mysterious tourist destinations of Vrindavan.
 There are numerous myths that surround the forest.
 Many believe that even the present God Krishna, as well as his Gopis, are performing Rasleela during Nidhivan every night.
-While the locals haven’t witnessed Krishna’s Raseela in the forest in a while but they believe in it.
+While the locals haven’t witnessed Krishna’s Raseela in the forest in a while they believe in it.

 In addition, Seva Kunj, situated close to Nidhivan is a major holy site for pilgrims.
 Incredibly, Lord Krishna was preparing for Rasleela with Gopis at Seva Kunj.
 It is believed that the Seva Kunj temple is thought of as Radha as well as Krishna’s last resting spot.
 Therefore, the temple is of immense significance in the religion.

-The best hours to go to Seva Kunj temple’s gates are open from 8 am to 11 am and from 5:30 pm until 7:15 at night.
+The best hours to go to Seva Kunj temple’s gates are from 8 am to 11 am and from 5:30 pm until 7:15 at night.
 It is also believed that winter is the most ideal moment to be at Seva Kunj.

 14. Radha Damodar Temple, Vrindavan